MY PREVIOUS SELLER SUCCESSES

 -

-I negotiated multiple offers so that one of the offer's escalation clauses would kick and we could get the highest amount those buyers were willing to pay.
+I negotiated multiple offers so that one of the offer's escalation clauses would kick in and we could get the highest amount those buyers were willing to pay.
 I also got the buyers to include a $20,000 appraisal gap contingency.
 I sent the appraiser the best comps I could, knowing it wouldn’t appraise for the full price.
 The home did appraise low, but the sellers still got the full price because the Buyers agreed to pay the appraisal gap.

 -